-When adding an extension to a period property, it’s important to ensure that you opt for a design that suits your needs, while remaining sensitive to the original architecture.
+Looking for design ideas for adding an extension to a period property?
+Whether you're considering a contemporary extension or one that's entirely sympathetic to your property's period, it’s important to ensure that you opt for a design that suits your needs, while remaining sensitive to the original architecture.

 Extensions for period properties work best when they are either perfectly seamless and look like they have always belonged there, using materials that complement the existing property, or are more contemporary in style, creating contrast.
 Your local authority can provide guidance on the types of design that will be acceptable.

-If you like the idea of extending your home, but don't know where to start, our guide to extending a period home is here to inspire.
+If you like the idea of extending your home, but don't know where to start, our ideas for extending a period home are here to inspire.

 2. Connect the indoors with the outdoors